-Glossier, which consistently rubs elbows with traditional and heritage beauty brands in Tribe Dynamics’ EMV rankings, is the beauty-brand poster child for Instagram’s ability to jumpstart success.
+Glossier, which consistently rubs elbows with traditional and heritage beauty brands in Tribe Dynamics’ earned media value rankings, is the beauty-brand poster child for Instagram’s ability to jumpstart success.
 Now, there’s an increase in traction for “Instagram-native” apparel and lifestyle brands, proving Instagram’s role as a powerful “incubator” in the fashion and lifestyle spaces.
 As a reference point, Glossier, a trailblazer in the Instagram game for several years now, netted $34.2M EMV from January to April 2019—an 8% growth from the same period last year.
 Here are seven other Instagram-native brands that outperformed Glossier’s year-over-year EMV growth:

 (Note: We define “Instagram-native” brands as relatively nascent, often direct-to-consumer brands developed in the age of social media that focus most of their marketing efforts on social.
 Notably, many of these brands have recently opened to different distribution channels, including brick-and-mortar, diversifying beyond their online-only beginnings.)

 1. Everlane | Jan-April EMV: $9.5M EMV | YoY growth: 60%